 How much water do you really need?
 When is the best time to water your vegetables?
-See our tips on watering your garden—plus, a chart of when and how much to water specific crops.
+See the Almanac’s Guide to Watering Vegetables with a very helpful chart on how much water each vegetable needs and critical times to water.

 According to some experts, less is often more when it comes to watering your vegetable crops.
 In areas without drought, a common mistake new gardeners make is watering too much!